Hereford United F.C.: History

-The 1971–1972 season saw the club finish second in the Southern League and gain national prominence due to its exploits in the FA Cup.
+The 1971–72 season saw the club finish second in the Southern League and gain national prominence due to its exploits in the FA Cup.
 Charles had departed the club in October 1971 and his successor Colin Addison inherited a side that defeated top-flight Newcastle United in the FA Cup.
 The star player was Dudley Tyler; Ronnie Radford and Ricky George's goals earned the club a Fourth Round tie against West Ham United where they were defeated in a replay at Upton Park.
 The Cup run played a part in the club's successful election to the Fourth Division, replacing Barrow.

 The club rose rapidly to the Second Division after finishing runners-up in their first season in the Fourth Division and winning the Third Division title in 1976.
-Dixie McNeil was the leading goalscorer in the top four divisions of English football in the same season, but Hereford would only spend one season in the second tier before dropping back into the Fourth Division.
+Dixie McNeil was the leading goalscorer in the top four divisions of English football in the same season, but Hereford spent only one season in the second tier before dropping back into the Fourth Division.
 The club's peak was in October 1976 when they were in sixth position before playing Brian Clough's Nottingham Forest, losing 4–3 at the City Ground.

 After this period of success the club spent 19 years in the bottom division, suffering financial problems in the early 1980s which resurfaced in the mid-1990s.
 The club enjoyed brief glimpses of their past success in the Cup competitions, holding Arsenal to a 1–1 draw in the FA Cup of 1985 and narrowly losing 1–0 to Manchester United in the FA Cup of 1990.
 The club's first trophy for 14 years was the Welsh Cup won in the same season.
 In the league the club usually finished in the bottom half as it went through a succession of managers, finishing 17th in 4 consecutive seasons.